fylobc/fylobc.github.io/_parts/Part_0.md

 <p>When one account (account A) sends a Bitcoin to another account (account B), a message is broadcast to the entire Bitcoin network (i.e., everyone who has the ledger) to update the ledger so that one Bitcoin is removed from account A and one Bitcoin is added to account B. But this message is encrypted using account A’s private key, which is like a digital signature that is unique to account A, and the message must be decrypted before the ledger can be updated.</p>

 <p>Bitcoin “miners” have a copy of the ledger and race to decrypt the message by solving a math problem (they don't need to know the private key to decrypt the message).
 Decrypting the message verifies the transaction and every copy of the ledger is then updated to include the transaction.
-The miner who solved the problem is awarded some newly minted Bitcoin as well as a transaction fee as an incentive for miners to maintain the ledger.
+The miner who solved the problem is rewarded with some newly minted Bitcoin as well as a transaction fee, as an incentive for miners to maintain the ledger.
 Importantly, the Bitcoin protocol is set up so that if someone tries to cheat the system by double-counting or committing fraud in some way, their message won’t be decrypted.
 The difficulty of the math problem is also adjusted to make sure that a new Bitcoin is mined roughly every ten minutes.</p>

 <p> The last thing to know is that the total number of Bitcoin is fixed at 21 million, and about 17 million have been mined so far.
 Once all of the Bitcoin have been mined, miners will only compete for the transaction fees.</p>